-ECED 110 - Observation and Assessment in the Early Childhood Setting (3)

-This course examines the appropriate use of assessment and observation strategies to document development, growth, play, and learning when joined with teachers, professionals, and primary care providers in promoting a child's success.
+ECED 110 - Observation and Assessment in the Early Childhood Setting (3) This course examines the appropriate use of assessment and observation strategies to document development, growth, play, and learning when joined with teachers, professionals, and primary care providers in promoting a child's success.
 Recording strategies, rating systems, portfolios, and multiple assessment instruments and tools are explored.
 Child observations are conducted and analyzed.
 Field experiences are required.
-Prerequisites: GEN-111, ECED-101, ECED-120, and ECED-105
+Prerequisites: GEN-111, ECED-101, ECED-120, and ECED-105 Crosslisted as: ECED.

-ECED 115 - Early Childhood Learning Environment (3)

-This course explores the importance of designing a developmentally appropriate environment for young children by analyzing how to integrate an appropriate daily schedule, determining curricula model use, and selecting appropriate material use that promotes positive child development and learning.
+ECED 115 - Early Childhood Learning Environment (3) This course explores the importance of designing a developmentally appropriate environment for young children by analyzing how to integrate an appropriate daily schedule, determining curricula model use, and selecting appropriate material use that promotes positive child development and learning.
 The course also emphasizes the positive techniques used in effectively guiding and disciplining young children's behavior.
+Crosslisted as: ECED.

 ECED 120 - Health, Safety, and Nutrition (3)

 This course prepares teacher candidates for success in leading, managing, and teaching in early learning environments.
 The course introduces teacher candidates to the laws, regulations, standards, policies and procedures, and early childhood curriculum related to child health, safety, and nutrition.
 The key components that ensure physical health, mental health, and safety for both children and staff are identified along with the importance of collaboration with primary care providers and health professionals.
 There is a focus on integrating these concepts into everyday planning and program development.
 Prerequisite: GEN-111 and ECED-101

-ECED 201 - Curriculum Models in Early Childhood (3)

-This course prepares teacher candidates for success in planning and teaching in the early childhood classroom, ages birth through eight.
+Crosslisted as: ECED.

+ECED 125 - Current Issues and Trends in Early Childhood (3) Participants will research and explore complex current regional, state, national, and global sociopolitical issues surrounding Early Childhood.
+Prerequisite: ECED-101, ECED-105 ECED 130 - Parents, Families, and Communities As Partners (3) Examination of the historical evolution of the family, the role family involvement plays on child development, and the development of communication strategies provides a framework for building effective and reciprocal homeschool relationships and partnerships.
+Field experiences required.
+ECED 135 - Emergent Literacy (3) This courses focuses on the ages and stages of early literacy (reading, writing, listening, speaking) development and the fostering of language-rich environments.
+Field experiences required.
+ECED 201 - Curriculum Models in Early Childhood (3) This course prepares teacher candidates for success in planning and teaching in the early childhood classroom, ages birth through eight.
 Emphasis is placed on appropriate content knowledge and teaching strategies that incorporate information related to child development, learning theories, and the use of assessment and standards in the early childhood years.
 Teacher candidates explore various models of instruction as they develop lesson plans and activities that are appropriate for young children.
+Crosslisted as: ECED.

-ECED 205 - The Young Child, Home, School, and Community Relationships (3)

-This course examines the developing child in societal context, focusing on interrelationships among the young child, primary care providers, school, and community.
+ECED 205 - The Young Child, Home, School, and Community Relationships (3) This course examines the developing child in societal context, focusing on interrelationships among the young child, primary care providers, school, and community.
 The course further emphasizes historical and cultural factors which influence primary care providers and the process of socialization for young children.
+Crosslisted as: ECED.

 ECED 210 - Early Childhood Literacy (3)

 This course explores research-based principles and practices for cultivating literacy and assessments during the early childhood years (birth through age eight) with developmentally appropriate methods.
 Resources available to substantiate literacy and assessments proficiency in young children are presented.

+Crosslisted as: ECED.